 As my research developed, I also looked into how category names influence users' interactions with them.
 For example, nods to pricing — which appeared in some categories — was noted to be a worry for some users.

 These interviews were synthesized over a period of a few months.
 I looked to complete interviews and re-interviews of college students as well as older couples.
 To standardize all the interviews, I developed an interview guide.
 After these interviews, I classified the sentiments expressed into categories and subcategories, where relevant.
 I simplified these themes into insights — and highlighted issues with straightforward solutions.
+But not all of the obstacles faced by the users in our tests had straightforward solutions — that’s where my designs came in!

 How might we…